johnperry-math/AoC2018/README.md

 I was by that point already fairly confident that my answer was correct, but competition rules required me to wait five minutes before I tried again.
-Having nothing else to do, I tried the example, but I don't feel it belongs with the usual days where I needed the example to solve the problem./
+Having nothing else to do, I tried the example, but I don't feel it belongs with the usual days where I needed the example to solve the problem.

 ### Day 9: Marble Madness